embeddedk8/embeddedk8.github.io/arduino-cli-compilation/index.md

 - **Use advanced configuration options**

     Some build or configuration options aren't exposed in the Arduino IDE.
-    It's possible to configure them with configuration files, but this approach can be complicated and harder to maintain — global configuration would affect all projects, per-board or per-sketch configuration would be tedious.
+    It's possible to configure them with configuration files, but this way is more complicated and harder to maintain — global configuration would affect all projects, per-board or per-sketch configuration would be time-consuming.
-    With the CLI, you can fully control compiler flags, board settings, library versions from command line, for each project separately.
+    With the CLI, you can fully control compiler flags, custom defines and board settings from command line, for each project separately.

 - **Automate your builds and create CI/CD pipelines**